Let’s Talk About Black Overrepresentation in Advertising

 Source: Freepik

-Additionally, the Advertising Research Foundation (ARF) has developed guidelines for advertisers to follow to promote diversity and inclusivity in their campaigns.
-These guidelines include the representation of diverse groups in ads, the use of inclusive language, and the avoidance of stereotypes.
+Additionally, the Advertising Research Foundation (ARF) has developed guidelines and insights for advertisers and advertising agencies to follow to promote diversity and inclusivity in their campaigns.
+The shift is on having representation of diverse groups in ads, the use of inclusive language, and the avoidance of stereotypes.

-In conclusion, Black overrepresentation in advertising is a pervasive issue with dire consequences on how Black people are perceived and treated in society.
-While some argue that this type of representation is positive and promotes diversity and inclusion, it is evident that it reinforces harmful stereotypes and perpetuates systemic racism.
+In conclusion, Black overrepresentation in advertising is a pervasive issue.
+While some argue that this type of representation is positive and promotes diversity and inclusion, it is evident that it reinforces harmful stereotypes and fights racial justice.

 Nearly 80% of consumers turn to directories with reviews to find a local business.
 List your business for free in our exclusive Spotcovery Black-Owned Business Directory